rust-tw/book-tw/src/ch17-03-oo-design-patterns.md

 {{#rustdoc_include ../listings/ch17-oop/listing-17-14/src/lib.rs:here}}
 ```

-<span class="caption">Listing 17-14: Adding a placeholder implementation for
+<span class="caption">範例 17-14: Adding a placeholder implementation for
 the `content` method on `Post` that always returns an empty string slice</span>

 With this added `content` method, everything in Listing 17-11 up to line 7